175247/Lab4Web-QuizApp/README.md

 (done) 12. -> Create the admin role.

-12.1 -> Restrict adding questions to only allow users with the admin role to do it.
+(done) 12.1 -> Restrict adding questions to only allow users with the admin role to do it.

-13. -> Add HighScore component in front end and model + return in controller/backend.
+(done) 13. -> Add HighScore component in front end and model + return in controller/backend.
 14. -> Check the G and VG criterias.

-15. -> Make sure it's all responsive.
+(done) 15. -> Make sure it's all responsive.

-16. -> Clean and shave excessive code.
+(done) 16. -> Clean and shave excessive code.

-17. -> Add some CSS animations and proceed re-iterate this list.
+(done) 17. -> Add some CSS animations and proceed re-iterate this list.

 https://www.pluralsight.com/guides/how-to-use-radio-buttons-in-reactjs